turinglayer/notebooks/README.md

 Tags: `[multiclass-classification]` `[cohere]`

 This notebook illustrates how to use [Cohere Classify](https://docs.cohere.com/reference/classify) for multiclass classification.
-It achieves `95% accuracy` with approximately `200 samples per class`.
+It achieves nearly `95% accuracy` with approximately `200 samples per class`.

 ```python
 Accuracy: 94.74%